-Widespread diseases caused by a fungus can have devastating effects on sorghum production.
-Diseses that affect sorghum occurs in numerous locations around the world and is especially prevalent in Niger and Senegal.
+Widespread diseases caused by fungus can have devastating effects on sorghum production.
+Diseases that affect sorghum occurs in numerous locations around the world and is especially prevalent in Niger and Senegal.
 Smallholder farmers in Africa often experience limited access to inputs and fungicide treatment options, leaving them especially vulnerable to these harsh diseases.

 Marker assisted selection for diseases that affect sorghum growth identifies and creates disease-resistant, locally adapted, sorghum cultivars.
 This allows breeders the advantage of marker assisted selection to greatly speed the development of sorghum cultivars with resistance to new races of the pathogens.
 Local farmers unions, sorghum growers, and smallholder farms benefit from the ability to grow disease-resistant cultivars.

 Niger - Institut National de la Recherche Agronomique du Niger (INRAN), Université de Tillabéri

 Senegal - Centre d’Etudes Régional pour l’Amélioration de l’Adaptation à la Sécheresse (CERAAS), Institut Sénégalais de Recherches Agricoles (ISRA)

 Research collaboration between Texas A&M, INRAN, and ISRA has extended to include researchers at nearby Universities in Niger and Senegal will result in the identification or creation of disease-resistant, locally adapted, sorghum cultivars that maintain properties preferred by farmers and consumers alike.
 Target diseases are anthracnose and long smut in Niger and anthracnose and grain mold in Senegal.
 The cultivar creation aspect is derived from the ability to track resistance genes or quantitative trait loci (QTLs) with DNA-based tags that can be economically scored, in-country, through the development of allele-specific PCR primers at Texas A&M University.